gpt-engineer-org/gpte-bench-template/README.md

 # GPT-Engineer Benchmark Suite Template

 This repository serves as a template for creating an agent that interacts with the GPT-Engineer benchmark suite.
-Follow the instructions below to set up your project.

 ## Agent Implementation